 She has a particular affinity for principle six: Kuumba or creativity.
 Her daughter is an educator who encourages creativity in young minds every day, encouraging them to appreciate the beauty of Atlanta and the world.
 Her granddaughter is taught that to whom much is given, much must be returned in creative community service to the world.
 And, as for Petronia, she follows the lead of her own beloved mother by being creative in providing a workshop on Medicare for senior citizens in metro Atlanta.

-Petronia’s Kwanzaa Attire: “I will be with 25 persons for Kwanzaa this year.
-We think we will wear Kente of our different Greekdoms.
-If they are not Greek, they will wear a plain orange and black outfit.”
+Petronia’s Kwanzaa Attire:“I was with 25 persons for Kwanzaa this year.
+We wore Kente of our different Greekdoms.
+If they were not Greek, they wore a plain orange and black outfit.”